MulatYazew/solar-challenge-week1/README.md

 - seaborn
 - matplotlib
 - scipy
-## Sample Visualizations

 ## Contributing

-# Feel free to fork this repo and submit pull requests for improvements or country extensions.
+Feel free to fork this repo and submit pull requests for improvements or country extensions.